opendatasoft/ods-documentation/source/configuring_domain/04_sharing_reusing_communicating/engaging.rst

-Users on your portal can subscribe to any dataset they can access; by doing so, they opt-in to receive notifications that the dataset publisher can decide to send at any time, for example an information about a future schema change, or to indicate that the data has been updated recently.
+Users on your portal can subscribe to any dataset they can access; by doing so, they opt-in to receive notifications that the dataset publisher can decide to send at any time, for example, information about a future schema change or to indicate that the data has been updated recently.

 .. admonition:: Note
    :class: note

    The button is only available to users who are logged on the portal using an account.
-If you want to use this feature on an open data portal for example, you may want to allow users to sign up on your portal.
+If you want to use this feature on an open data portal, for example, you may want to allow users to sign up on your portal.

 .. localizedimage:: images/subscription__button.png

-As a dataset publisher, you can see the list of users subscribed to your dataset from its back-office configuration page, using the "Subscribers" tab which appears if you have at least one subscriber on the dataset.
+As a dataset publisher, you can see the list of users subscribed to your dataset from its back-office configuration page, using the "Subscribers" tab, which appears if you have at least one subscriber on the dataset.
 From there, you can also send a message to all the users who subscribed to this dataset.

 .. localizedimage:: images/subscription__backoffice.png

-It is advised to warn your subscribers in advance for any change that may impact any of their reuse, such as a change in the schema (renaming an existing field, removing a field) that may cause issues with existing reuses, or an update of the data itself, if it is not updated very frequently.
+It is advised to warn your subscribers in advance of any change that may impact any of their reuse, such as a change in the schema (renaming an existing field, removing a field) that may cause issues with existing reuses or an update of the data itself if it is not updated very frequently.

 User feedback on datasets
 -------------------------